tracyapps/inntro/README.md

-# Start
+# Inntro

-Starter theme for [tapps](http://tapps.design) to use (and I suppose others can use it too at some point).
+Landing/launch theme for [inntro](http://inntro.me).

-### What is start?
+### What is this thing?
-The start is a blank WordPress theme fully equipped with ACF site options & page sections to make things easy.
+Custom landing site theme for inntro, created with [tapps'](http://tapps.design) starter theme, creatively called [start](https://github.com/tracyapps/start).
+Start is a blank WordPress theme fully equipped with ACF site options & page sections to make things easy.

 ### What comes with start?
 start comes pre-baked with some cool things.The theme also includes: